Recommended tools for encrypting data containing HIPAA-regulated PHI

 Slashtmp (Critical version)

-To share HIPAA-regulated data via a web interface, IU graduate students, faculty, and staff can use the Critical version of IU's Slashtmp service.
+IU graduate students, faculty, and staff can use the Critical version of IU's web-based Slashtmp service to share institutional data classified as Critical, including data that contains PHI.

 Your Slashtmp files will disappear automatically 30 days after you upload them (but you may delete them sooner if you wish).
 Slashtmp files are not backed up; when you delete a file, there is no way to recover it.
 Do not use Slashtmp as the only place to keep files you cannot afford to lose.